darkocejkov/knowledge/personalLearning/frontendWebFrameworks/React/React.md

 ## Custom Hooks
 Hooks are basically just ways to encapsulate repeatable logic.
 For example, the `useState` hook makes it really easy to define a state with an initial value, and a way to update that state.
 In the back, it basically creates some class-based component and allows us to *hook into* that functionality.

 We can really easy create new, custom hooks to handle *repeatable* behaviour, to group together logic.
+Custom hooks are encouraged to try and reduce the number of times you re-create the same logic in more than 1 place.

 ### Philosophy + Breakdown of Components
 In Class-based components, we define a class as the combination of some *members* or variables, which in React, are states.
 Alongside members, we have *methods* which are the functions of the class, which we can call on instances of that object to act on members of that instanced object.